 Compared to Sweden, the cuisine in Norway is more heavily based on fish.
 Its coastlines and many fjords produce vast quantities of varieties such as salmon, mackerel, and cod, and of course, the Norwegian herring.

 I loved the food in both countries, and since I’m no expert, they tasted pretty similar.
 But, I felt like there was more variety in Sweden.

 Norway vs Sweden Food Winner: Sweden

-The Overall Winner of Norway vs Sweden is…
+And the Norway vs Sweden Travel Winner is…